 Bidets

-Bidets are common in many places, like Europe, Japan, and Muslim-majority countries.
-They are, however, mostly absent from North American toilets.
-Accordingly, North Americans use far more toilet paper than people in bidet-friendly areas.
+Bidets are common in many places, like Europe, Japan, and countries with large Muslim populations.
+They are, however, mostly absent from North American washrooms.
+Accordingly, Canadians use far more toilet paper than people in bidet-friendly areas — an average of 83 rolls per person each year.

 Bidet and regular toilet